-The High Performance Handbook is designed in a step by step structure, with a very important initial set up phase to literally customize your training regimen before you start.
+The High-Performance Handbook is designed in a step-by-step structure, with a very important initial setup phase to literally customize your training regimen before you start.

 The foundation of your future workout plan, it lays a specific track that you will follow through the program.
 The assessment divides people into two groups, depending on their spine orientation and it offers comprehensive videos to find out what your fitness level or limitations are if any.

 Spine Hips And Posture Assessment

 This assessment helps you figure out if you have a “flexion posture” or an “extension posture” upon which your workout strategy will be decided.
 A flexion posture occurs when a flat lower back with a rib cage stuck down is present.
 An extension posture is the opposite – when your lower back is too arched and your abdomen tends to bulge even if you are lean.